Akashbana/Product-Sales-Forecasting/README.md

 11. Highest average sales per day region-wise: R1 > R2 > R3 > R4
 12. Median sales per day on holidays is 33,418 against 40,530 on non-holidays
 13. Median sales per day on discount days is 46,242 against 34,791 on non-discount days

+## Time Series Characteristics

+Any time series visualization may consist of the following components: Base Level + Trend + Seasonality + Error

+***Stationarity***

+A stationary series is one where the values of the series is not a function of time.
+Hence the statistical properties of the series like mean, variance and autocorrelation are constant over time.
+This makes it easier for models to detect patterns and make accurate predictions

+***Insights:***

+Total daily sales is taken putting all the store sales together, analysing time series characteristics using line plots & time series decomposition:

+1. There is a fluctuating trend, but no clear cyclic pattern
+2. Seasonality is visible from the decomposition but not clear
+3. The seasonal component looks stable (constant peaks and troughs) → Suggests an additive model
+4. The residuals appear random, which suggests that most of the signal has been captured by the trend and seasonality components
+5. Data is stationary